luizsansigolo-sys/dataanalytics/sql-analytics-architecture/README.md

 ## Client Data – Staging Layer

 The client dataset is sourced from the raw `account_v2` table and serves as the foundation for all customer-level analytics.

 At this stage, the data is:
 - cleaned from test and invalid records
-- standardized (text casing, formats)
+- standardized (text casing and formats)
-- translated from system enums to business-friendly labels
+- translated from system enums into business-friendly labels
 - enriched with basic segmentation attributes

 No business metrics or aggregations are applied at this layer.